 Why Does the FDA Regulate the Medical Device Design Process?

-Design controls are a very useful tool for manufacturers because it formalizes the development process and provides teams a framework for product development.
-However, this formalization may not be helpful for R&D engineers early in the research of the products because design controls require heavy documentation and a very defined scope for development.
+Design controls are a very useful tool for manufacturers because it formalizes the development process and provides teams a framework for medical device product development.
+However, this formalization may not be helpful for R&D engineers early in the research of the products because medical device design controls require heavy documentation and a very defined scope for development.
 FDA requires manufacturers to implement design controls after feasibility or once a prototype is ready for market.

 DeviceLab and the Medical Device Design Process